Last Updated on February 13, 2021

 Nearly everything else in my life I purchased secondhand so why wasn’t I buying secondhand fabric?

 I don’t know why it took me so long to figure out, but I’ve been running with that idea ever since.
-And now with my discovery of secondhand fabric my fabric stash keeps growing and growing, along with my project list.
+And now my discovery of secondhand fabric has my fabric stash growing and growing, along with my project list.